-- (1) A public company shall have a name the last word of which is "PLC". - (2) Subject to this Division, a private company limited by shares or a company limited by guarantee shall have a name the last word of which is "Limited". - (3) The Registrar shall not register as the name of a company a name which in his opinion is likely to cause confusion with the name of another company or is otherwise undesirable. - (4) The Registrar shall not, without the written consent of the Minister, register as the name of a company a name which in the Registrar's opinion suggests that the company enjoys the patronage of the President. - (5) The Registrar may, at the request of persons who intend to form an incorporated company, give an opinion on the acceptability of a proposed name.
+- (1) A public company shall have a name the last word of which is "PLC". - (2) Subject to this Division, a private company limited by shares or a company limited by guarantee shall have a name the last word of which is "Limited". - (3) The Registrar shall not, without the written consent of the Minister, register as the name of a company a name which in the Registrar's opinion suggests that the company enjoys the patronage of the President.